GouWenrui/GwR/README.md

-# GwR
-Graph with Residue-Based End-to-End Framework
+# Graph with Residue-Based Cross-Modal Framework